notionparallax/blog/_CODE1161/2017-01-27-assignment-briefs.md

         pass
 ```

 and then below that there will be another function that tests that function.
-You should be able to run the code right away and it'll fail all the tests.
+You should be able to run the code right away and it'll fail all the tests. (_N.B._ the tests might also be in a `test.py` file to keep things neat.)

 ``` python
     def test_exercise1(dog, cat, pig):